Frequently asked questions

 Lemminkäinen aims for a stable distribution of dividends, with at least 40% of the profit for the financial year distributed to shareholders.
 Due to the financial situation of the company, no dividends were paid for 2013 and 2014.

-The Board of Directors proposes to the AGM that for the financial year that ended on 31 December 2016, Lemminkäinen will distribute a per-share dividend of EUR 0.66.
+The General Meeting resolved, in accordance with the Board of Directors' proposal, that for the financial year that ended on 31 December 2016, Lemminkäinen will pay a dividend of EUR 0.66 per share.

 How much does Lemminkäinen spend on R&D yearly?